0xdeki/dsdn/README.md

 4. The developer requests their code to be compiled.
 This can either happen automatically or after an SDN maintainer has reviewed the code.
 5. After code review, or on-demand by developer, the repository is cloned by the program with `VCS.cleanCloneAuthedRepo()` (assuming the repository requires authentication, if not use `VCS.cleanCloneRepo()`)
 6. The program compiles the repository code with `todo`.
-7. The code is distributed by the program to respective end-users.
+7. The code is further processed if necessary and distributed by the program to end-users.

 ## Features
 ### GitLab